dustymabe/dustymabe.com/content/post/2020-01-21/post.md

 ```

 This command will start an instance named `fcos` from the
-`fedora-coreos-31.20200113.3.1-qemu.x86_64.qcow2` image using the
+`fedora-coreos-31.20200108.3.0-qemu.x86_64.qcow2` image using the
-`auto-login-ttyS0.ign` Ignition config.
+`simple.ign` Ignition config.
 It will auto-attach to the
 serial console of the machine so you'll be able to see the image
 bootup messages.
 Also of note is that it uses the `backing_store`
-option to `--disk` so it won't write to the downloaded image, but
+option to `virt-install --disk` so it won't write to the downloaded
-rather a new disk image that can easily be thrown away.
+image, but rather a new disk image that can easily be thrown away.

 Once the machine is booted up you should see a few prompts and then
 you should be automatically logged in and presented with a bash shell: